nvbf/cupassist-auto-signup/README.md

 - some of the players have duplicates entries, this could lead to a problem.
 - the tournament needs to be open for ppl to signup.
 So if this fails, check if you are able to sign someone up manually

-# Auto register result from [beachvolley-scoreboard](github.com/nvbf/beachvolleyball-scoreboard) to profixio (fx)

-## Run:

-`node run-register-torunament.js`

-check that you have an `.env` fil set with all needed variables.
-See `.env.sample` for needed env.var.

-The most common problem is that your chrome and chromedriver is a mismatch. so if you have problem check if that is your problme.